VLT Laser Guide Star Facility Policies

 (iii) Conflict between UT4-LGS in Visitor Mode and any other telescope in Service Mode

-The visitor using UT4-LGS has priority to preset to his/her field of interest and any observations carried out with the non-LGS telescope must be aborted immediately.
+The visitor using UT4-LGS has priority to preset to their field of interest and any observations carried out with the non-LGS telescope must be aborted immediately.

-Exception is made when the non-LGS observations are nearly completed (>75%), then the visitor is asked permission to wait that the non-LGS observations are completed prior to propagate the laser.
-If the visitor refuses and need immediate access to the field in LGS-mode, the non-LGS observations should be aborted (time loss accounted as execution).
+Exception is made when the non-LGS observations are nearly completed (>75%), then the visitor is asked permission to wait that the non-LGSF observations are completed prior to propagate the laser.
+If the visitor refuses and need immediate access to the field in LGS-mode, the non-LGS observations should be aborted.

 (iv) Conflict between UT4-LGS in Service Mode and any other telescope in Visitor Mode

-Similarly to the case described above, the visitor has priority to carry-out the non-LGS observations and the LGS observations should be aborted.
-Exception is made when the LGS observations are nearly completed (>75%), then the visitor is asked permission to wait that the LGS observations are completed prior to stop propagation of the laser.
-If the visitor refuses and need immediate access to the field, the LGS observations should be aborted (time loss accounted as execution).
+Similarly to the case described above, the visitor has priority to carry-out the non-LGS observations and the LGS-mode observations should be aborted.
+Exception is made when the LGS-mode observations are nearly completed (>75%), then the visitor is asked permission to wait that the LGS-mode observations are completed prior to stop propagation of the laser.
+If the visitor refuses and needs immediate access to the field, the LGS-mode observations should be aborted.

-Additionally, the following rules and guidelines govern the general LGSF operations:
+Additionally, the following rules and guidelines govern the operations using the 4LGSF:

 • Scheduled Scientific observations have absolute priority over technical or commissioning activities, regardless of the telescopes involved.

 • Time critical scientific observations have absolute priority over any other type of observations, regardless on which telescope they take place (laser or no laser).
-Time critical observations include those that were defined as such in the Phase 1 proposal and that have to be executed within a short time slot, the Rapid Response Mode observations, and some Target of Opportunity observations that have to be executed within a short time slot.
+Time critical observations in this context are understood as those that were defined as such in the Phase 1 proposal and that have to be executed within the same night to remain without their defined time window (e.g. transits), the Rapid Response Mode observations, and some Target of Opportunity observations that have to be executed within the same night to remain within their validity period.